sigstore/cosign/KMS.md

 * Safer KMS Viewer Role
 * Cloud KMS CryptoKey Signer/Verifier (`roles/cloudkms.signerVerifier`)

+### Azure Key Vault

+Azure Key Vault keys can be used in `cosign` for signing and verification.

+The URI format for Azure Key Vault is:
+`azurekms://[VAULT_NAME][VAULT_URI]/[KEY]`

+where VAULT_NAME, VAULT_URI, and KEY are replaced with the correct values.

+The following environment variables must be set to let cosign authenticate to Azure Key Vault. (see this [reference](https://devblogs.microsoft.com/azure-sdk/authentication-and-the-azure-sdk/#environment-variables) for more details about Azure SDK Authentication)
+- AZURE_TENANT_ID
+- AZURE_CLIENT_ID
+- AZURE_CLIENT_SECRET

+To create a key using `cosign generate-key-pair -kms azurekms://[VAULT_NAME][VAULT_URI]/[KEY]` you will need a user which has permissions to create keys in Key Vault.
+For example `Key Vault Crypto Officer` role.

+To sign images using `cosign sign -key azurekms://[VAULT_NAME][VAULT_URI]/[KEY] [IMAGE]` you will need a user which has permissions to the sign action such as the `Key Vault Crypto User` role.

 ### Hashicorp Vault

 Hashicorp Vault keys can be used in `cosign` for signing and verification.